-The genius of this new structure lies in the truly innovative way in which known building technologies, renewable energy and water treatment technologies have been seamlessly integrated into a structure and an operating system that is reminiscent of a living organism.
+The genius of Princess Elisabeth Antarctica lies in the innovative methods of seamlessly integrating known building technologies, renewable energy and water treatment technologies into a structure and an operating system that mimics a living organism.

-Several internationally renowned companies have joined the project to create real and vibrant partnerships which have advanced in a fruitful collaboration and knowledge sharing exercise.
-The role of the private sector in supporting this project and the public enthusiasm which has accompanied every phase in the process has greatly motivated the team to make a real difference.
+Internationally renowned companies joined the Princess Elisabeth Antarctica project, creating real and vibrant partnerships, which have grown into fruitful collaboration and knowledge sharing exercises.
+The role of the private sector in supporting the project and the public enthusiasm that has accompanied every phase provided motivation for the project team in their quest to make a real difference.

-This project takes us in the right direction with regard to the need for rethinking the future in the face of climate change.
-Princess Elisabeth is the first "zero emission" facility in Antarctica, at the beginning of an era in which the rising cost of fuel has begun to seriously endanger future research activities.
-The Princess Elisabeth station shows that the climate challenge is not insurmountable where there is goodwill and collaboration between peoples, sectors and countries.
+Princess Elisabeth Antarctica takes us in the right direction for rethinking the future in the face of climate change.
+The station is the first zero emission facility in Antarctica, in a time when the rising cost of fuel is beginning to seriously endanger future research activities.
+Princess Elisabeth Antarctica shows that the climate challenge is surmountable where there is goodwill and collaboration between peoples, sectors and countries.